reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 <hr style="background-color:#6c757d;opacity:1;height:5px;"/>
 </span>

-# Pass role as argument
+# Pass a role argument

 This section shows you how to modify the starter app to accept a command-line argument specifying whether to run as the seller or buyer.
 Although this change does not involve Reach directly, it does emphasize that your application represents two different participants negotiating via the same contract.